Osmium98/TicTacToe_game/README.md

-# This is tic tac toe game using html css and js
+# This is a tic tac toe game using html css and js